I've noticed something very striking about the people who come to

 It's amazing how often people who get stuck are people who cannot let themselves be really aware of what they want, because they believe, deep down, that they cannot have it!

-People who feel stuck are usually bumping their heads against "shoulds" that conflict with what they really want: It feels so impossible to get what you want that you don't even have conscious access to it.
+Often, people who feel stuck are bumping their heads against "shoulds" that conflict with what they really want: It feels so impossible to get what you want that you don't even have conscious access to it.
 You just feel a sense of defeat and powerlessness and confusion.
 Like a fog that makes it impossible to see where you're going.

 The sun that burns this fog off is experiencing the felt sense of who you are and what you want.
 Your motivation.